cowi tax policy

 Our Approach to and Management of Tax Risks

 COWI's approach to risk management is defined by our desire to protect the assets and reputation of our business.
 In line with this approach, we seek to minimise or eliminate tax risks where possible, which means that we do not initiate any artificial or aggressive transactions for tax optimisation purposes.
-To underpin this approach, we manage our tax matters in a tax governance framework with communication lines that ensure that relevant stakeholders, including the Executive Leadership Team and Board of Directors, are involved when making significant business decisions with a tax impact.
+To underpin this approach, we manage our tax matters in a tax governance framework with communication lines that ensure that relevant stakeholders, including the Executive Board and Board of Directors, are involved when making significant business decisions with a tax impact.

 In order to mitigate the related risks and meet the challenges of multi jurisdictional tax operations of COWI Group Companies efficiently and in a timely, responsible and compliant way, COWI Group's tax team is working closely with managers and finance functions throughout the organisation in dedicated global internal tax networks.